 - Co-habiting partner of 3 years or more

 - Children or stepchildren of the deceased

 - Siblings or half siblings

 However, there can only be one fatal injury case per fatality, so all statutory dependents must be named within this case.

 If an unexpected death, or a death where blame may be apportioned, has occurred, there will usually be an inquest to establish cause of death, amongst other particulars.
 This may involve medical or expert witnesses, statements from witnesses or others involved, post mortem reports and medical records if necessary.
-An inquest does not make decisions regarding liability for death, but often information will be revealed during an inquest that will be helpful in a future claim for compensation.
+An inquest does not make decisions regarding liability for death, but often information will be revealed during an inquest may be pertinent to your case..

-When a fatal injuries case is considered, damages payments will be calculated according to three categories.
+When a fatal injuries case is considered, the outcome of the case is related to the following three categories.

 - Special damages.
 This category relates to expenses that have arisen as a direct result of the death, such as funeral expenses, inquest expenses and travel.

 - Emotional distress.
 This will usually be divided between all statutory dependents.